-- Recommending to the Member's Group Leader and/or Group Whip (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council or Shadow Portfolio responsibilities. - Recommending to the Leader of the Council that the member be removed from the Cabinet, or removed from particular Portfolio responsibilities. - Instructing the Monitoring Officer to arrange training for the member. - That policies/procedures are amended. - That a briefing/information note be issued. - That an apology be given. - That the Member is censured in writing and a copy of the letter is published on the Council's website. (only after Hearing Sub-Committee) - Take no action where it is not considered appropriate in the circumstances to impose a sanction.
+- Recommending to the Member's Group Leader and/or Group Whip (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council. - Instructing the Monitoring Officer to arrange training for the member. - That policies/procedures are amended. - That a briefing/information note be issued. - That an apology be given. - That the Member is censured in writing and a copy of the letter is published on the Council's website. (only after Hearing Sub-Committee) Take no action where it is not considered appropriate in the circumstances to - Take no action where it is not considered appropriate in the circumstances to impose a sanction.